Skip to main content

 How to remove PMI

-Generally, once you reach 20% equity or when you pay your loan balance down to 80% of the purchase price of your home, you can request that your lender or servicer remove PMI from your monthly mortgage payment.
+Generally, when you pay your loan balance down to 80% of the original value of your home, you may request that your loan servicer evaluate PMI termination.

-When you bought your home, your lender provided you with something called an “amortization schedule.”
-This indicates when your loan balance is due to reach 80% of the property’s original value — in fact, it will provide an exact date.
-Keep an eye on this date and on your progress toward that milestone because it will be the day you’re eligible to remove PMI from your loan.
+When you bought your home, your lender provided you with something called an "amortization schedule."
+This indicates when your loan balance is due to reach 80% of the property's original value - in fact, it will provide an exact date.
+Keep an eye on this date and on your progress toward that milestone because it may be the date you're eligible to terminate PMI.

-When your loan balance reaches 78% of the original value, PMI will be removed automatically — but to avoid paying more than necessary, simply contact your lender when your balance hits 80% to request cancellation.
-To request cancellation based on the equity in your home’s current value, you’ll need to pay for an appraisal of your property’s value.
+When your loan balance reaches 78% of the original value, PMI may be terminated automatically — to potentially avoid paying more than necessary, simply contact your loan servicer when your balance hits 80% of the original value to determine if you are eligible to terminate PMI.
+To request termination based on the equity in your home’s current value, contact your loan servicer to discuss options for termination of PMI.

 Homeowner tip